This page was reviewed under our medical and editorial policy by

 Thoracoscopy is sometimes used to determine the etiology of the tumor or to resect tumors that have originated from other parts of the body.
 When the surgeon removes the portion of the lung that contains a tumor, it's called a wedge resection.
 If the tumor is bigger or a wedge resection can't be performed in cases of metastatic disease, the lobe of the lung may be removed (lobectomy).
 In some cases, the scope may be used to treat cancer in the esophagus or thymus gland.

-Make sure your care team is aware of any medications you take, including any supplements, vitamins and herbs.
+Prior to a thoracoscopy, make sure the care team is aware of all current medications, including any supplements, vitamins and herbs.
 Also, be sure to mention any allergies to medications.

-Your care team may instruct you to stop taking any medications that thin the blood, such as aspirin, for a number of days prior to the procedure and to stop eating or drinking anything in the hours beforehand.
+The care team may instruct the patient to stop taking any medications that thin the blood, such as aspirin, for a number of days prior to the procedure and to stop eating or drinking anything in the hours beforehand.

 The thoracoscopy procedure may be done on an outpatient basis (no overnight stay in the hospital) or on an inpatient basis (with a stay in the hospital for one or more nights).

-With an inpatient thoracoscopy, you’ll likely receive general anesthesia via an intravenous line (IV).
-You’ll breathe through a tube placed in your throat that’s attached to a special machine.
-If you’re an outpatient, you’ll receive local anesthesia and a sedation to make you groggy.
+With an inpatient thoracoscopy, the patient will likely receive general anesthesia via an intravenous line (IV).
+He or she will breathe through a tube placed in the throat that’s attached to a special machine.
+Outpatients will receive local anesthesia and a sedation to make the patient groggy.

-After the procedure, all incisions will be closed and you’ll go back to breathing on your own.
-You’ll be monitored closely to make sure there are no issues.
-As the anesthesia wears off, you’re likely to feel woozy and experience some confusion for a period of hours and your mouth and throat will be numb.
-You won’t be able to eat or drink until the numbness subsides.
-At that point, you may experience hoarseness, coughing and/or a sore throat for about a day.
-You also may experience numbness or pain at the incision sites.
+After the procedure, all incisions will be closed and the patient will go back to breathing on his or her own.
+The care team will monitor the patient closely to make sure there are no issues.
+As the anesthesia wears off, the patient is likely to feel woozy and experience some confusion for a period of hours and his or her mouth and throat will be numb.
+The patient won’t be able to eat or drink until the numbness subsides.
+At that point, he or she may experience hoarseness, coughing and/or a sore throat for about a day.
+The patient also may experience numbness or pain at the incision sites.

-If you undergo outpatient thoracoscopy, you’ll likely be able to go home a few hours afterward but will need a ride home due to the lingering effects of anesthesia.
-Your care team will provide you with postoperative instructions that need to be followed closely.
-It should include a list of signs of symptoms that require a call to your care team, such as:
+If the patient undergoes outpatient thoracoscopy, he or she will likely be able to go home a few hours afterward but will need a ride home due to the lingering effects of anesthesia.
+The care team will provide the patient with postoperative instructions that need to be followed closely.
+It should include a list of signs of symptoms that require a call to the care team, such as:

 Potential risks of thoracoscopy include:

-If you’re having any symptoms following the procedure, your care team may take a chest X-ray to look for pneumothorax and other issues.
+Patients who have any symptoms following thoracoscopy may require a chest X-ray so the care team can look for pneumothorax or other issues.

-Why the test was done will determine how soon you get results.
-For example, you may find out if any abnormal areas were detected right away.
-If a biopsy was taken, it may take a few days or longer to receive the report.
+How soon patients get thoracoscopy results will depend on why the procedure was performed.
+For example, the patient may find out if any abnormal areas were detected right away.
+If a lung biopsy was taken, it may take a few days or longer to receive the report.